The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 - When exiting, the program will say goodbye to the user

 # Choosing the foundations, MVP, and stretch features
-With the stories, you then have to break them up by priority.
+Once you have the stories, you have to break them up by priority.
 What should you build first?
-There's basically 3 stages of project deliverables:
+There's basically 3 stages of a project:

 1. The foundations are technically done, but basically no features.
+(FOUNDATIONS)
 2. This now has just enough features to be useful.
+(MVP)
 3. I can add additional features one by one safely now!
+(STRETCH)

 What do you think those three things would be for us here?
 Keep in mind what your skill level is.
 If you're unfamiliar with a tech stack or process, dial back your deliverables. **It's always better to under promise and over deliver.**